Rossland Court House

 Dates of Construction: started in 1898, completed in 1901

-The second court house was located on the north side of Columbia Ave. west of Spokane St. up against the rock bluff.
-The court house remained there until Rossland was incorporated in 1897, at which time plans for a larger court house to accommodate the growing city were being discussed.
+The second court house was located on the north side of Columbia Avenue west of Spokane Street, up against the rock bluff.
+The court house remained there until Rossland was incorporated in 1897, at which time plans for a larger courthouse to accommodate the growing city were being discussed.

-The Rossland Miner newspaper reviewed the opening ceremonies in a lengthy article on May 31, 1901.
-The article stated that Mr. Justice Martin presided over the ceremony, “attired in a crimson robe deeply edged in ermine.”
+The Rossland Miner reviewed the opening ceremonies in a lengthy article on May 31, 1901.
+Justice Martin presided over the ceremony, “attired in a crimson robe deeply edged in ermine.”
 The members of the bar wore conventional wigs and gowns while their wives observed from the jury box.
 The interior of the Court House was decorated for the grand opening.
 The citizens of Rossland were pleasantly surprised to find that the carpeted floors held arrangements of palms and other plants.

-James Lawn, a local contractor, received the contract to construct the Court House, as his low bid of $38,500.00 was accepted.
+James Lawn, a local contractor, received the contract to construct the Courthouse, as his low bid of $38,500.00 was accepted.
 Lawn worked on the building for a period of one year and then quit before completion.
 The Department of Public Works took over construction after Lawn’s departure.
-The final cost of the building was $53,000.00, exceeding projected costs.
+The final cost of the building was $53,000, exceeding projected costs.

-The court room has been preserved and has escaped the “modernization” inflicted on many heritage buildings.
+The court room has been preserved and has escaped the “modernization” inflicted upon many heritage buildings.

 The first floor of the Court House held the Provincial Government offices, including the Government Agent’s office.
-In the 1930’s, part of the first floor was set aside for a Government Liquor Store (Mills, 164).
-The basement, used at one point as a jail, housed Rossland’s library for many years until 1984 when the new library was completed.
-The second floor is where the Court room is situated, flanked on either side by Judge’s Chambers, Barrister’s room, Law Library, a smaller Court room, and Sheriff’s office.
+In the 1930’s, part of the first floor was set aside for a Government Liquor Store.
+The basement, previously used as a jail, housed Rossland’s library for many years until 1984, when the new library was completed.
+It also held the Rossland Museum from 1954 to 1967, when the current Museum structure was built!
+The second floor is where the courtroom is situated, flanked on either side by Judge’s Chambers, Barristers’ room, Law Library, a smaller courtroom, and the Sheriff’s office.

 Contribute your own memories/experiences of the Rossland Court House: